Ghalia Benali: Kafichanta

 Hoping to present the music of Arab cabaret to Europeans and remain in touch with her origins, Benali performed with the trio "Kafichantas" with lute player Moufadhel Adhoum, and percussionist Azeddine Jazouli.
 The project was a means to take westerners on a journey of Arabic culture.

 Wild Harissa and Nada

-While experimenting with acting and cinema, the songstress released her first two albums, "Wild Harissa", a collaboration with Timna in 2001, and "Nada" in 2002.
+While experimenting with acting and cinema, Benali released her first two albums, "Wild Harissa", a collaboration with Timna in 2001, and "Nada" in 2002.

 Romeo and Leila

 In 2003, Benali started working on a multidisciplinary project that included music, story-telling, dancing, and graphics.
 "Romeo and Leila" is a Benali autobiography, for every mythical character mentioned in the fictional tale refers to someone she met in her real-life journey.
 As a young artist, Benali left her country and safe haven, searching for a love she only dared dream of.
 Facing different cultures, beliefs, and social pressures, her departure was anything but mundane.
 In the tale of Romeo and Leila, Benali is both the hero and heroine.
 Both rising from different worlds, the only thing that could bring them together in harmony is acceptance.
 The short story is about a secluded and overly-protected princess, and five short journeys she has to take to reach the divine perfection found in love.
 During her hunt for five pearls that would be her liberator, she learns the lesson of a lifetime.
 Originally written in French and translated to English and Arabic, "Romeo and Leila" shows us that love is rebirth, never death, as tradition and literature tend to carve in our subconscious.
 The tale was performed by Benali as a musical in Belgium.
 The personal project was not recorded with a music label, but with the help of the Palestinian founder of the Amal Festival in Santiago de Compostela in Spain, Ghaleb Jaber, and the Flemish community of Belgium.
 The album was released in 2006.